Financial Wellness Statistics – 17 Interesting Findings

 (Source: JP Morgan Chase)

-This means that if they were to face a financial emergency, they would have to rely on credit cards, loans, or family and friends for financial assistance.
-The lack of an emergency fund can have serious implications for financial wellbeing, as it can lead to high levels of debt and financial stress.
-In addition, it can make it difficult to cover unexpected costs, such as medical bills or car repairs.
+This means families facing financial emergencies must rely on credit cards, loans, or family and friends for assistance.
+The absence of emergency funds severely impacts financial wellbeing, leading to high debt levels and financial stress.
+Additionally, it makes covering unexpected costs—like medical bills or car repairs—extremely challenging.

-Therefore, it is important for families to plan for their financial future by creating an emergency fund.
-A financial wellness program can help families to develop a budget and save money for their future.
-By taking these steps, families can protect themselves from financial emergencies and ensure their financial wellbeing.
+Therefore, families must prioritize future financial planning by establishing emergency funds.
+Financial wellness programs can help families develop budgets and save money for their future.
+Taking these steps protects families from financial emergencies and ensures long-term financial wellbeing.

 54% of millennials worry about student loans